Sena-dogan/scoob/README.md

 ### Overview

-In the process of developing this application, I encountered an issue related to the Dog API images.
-Despite receiving a "success" status when fetching pictures from the provided Dog API, certain images resulted in a "404 Not Found" error when attempting to access their links.
-I attribute this discrepancy to outdated images within the Dog API.
+It's important to note that while the status indicates success when retrieving images from the Dog API, attempting to access the URL of certain images results in a "404 Not Found" error.
+This is likely due to the images being outdated.

-To address this issue, I've implemented a specific error-handling mechanism in the "lib/data/repository/dog_repository.dart" file.
-Below is an explanation of the related code:
+To handle this situation, I've implemented a conditional statement in the "lib/data/repository/dog_repository.dart" file.
+This statement is designed to manage the scenario where the image URL is no longer valid.

 ```dart